Reframe how you think about job interviews. Consider them a fact finding mission…not an interrogation!

 The Interview Is A Fact-Finding Mission!
 NOT an Interrogation

-I continue to read and see how competitive the job market is.
+I know how competitive the job market is.
 But, who wants to accept a job that isn’t a good fit?
 To be clear, I am not recommending arrogance, but inquisitiveness.

-Conduct thorough research on the company to help you determine the answers you are looking for.
+Conduct thorough research on the company and the people you’ll be interviewing with to help you determine the answers you are looking for.
 In other words, what is most important to you in a job, company, manager and co-workers.

 During an interview, ask open-ended, non-leading questions to get the best answers, and add specific company questions as well.
 Be sure you ask questions to gain clarity on issues that are most important to you in a job, fit and culture.